totiffany/totiffany.github.io/_posts/2018-12-14-Christmas-Gift-Guide-For-Him-And-Her.md

 It's pricier, but I love gifting tickets to a concert or class or something more on the experience side of things.
 For father's day this year I surprised Brian with tickets to Arcade Fire.
 It's something out of the ordinary and makes for a fun date night.

 Call me boring, but I always find that a nice pair of socks makes for a great gift.
 They're nice, practical, and will definitely get used.
 My favorite ones to get for the guys in my life are from j.crew factory or Uniqlo.

+For Her

+Skincare is always a good bet.
+You guys know I love Glossier, and their face wash and priming moisturizing rich are just the best.
+They also have some great gift sets this time of year.
+On the more budget-friendly side of things, I love this rosewater spray for a daily pick-me-up (I put it on first thing in the morning), and this face oil is one of my all-time favs.

+Books are a great option as well.
+I've gifted Gretchen Rubin's The Happiness Project and Better Than Before on several occasions, but you also can't go wrong with a great fiction read.
+For that, I love anything by Liane Moriarty (What Alice Forgot and Big Little Lies are a couple of my favorites) and Celeste Ng (Little Fires Everywhere and Everything I Never Told You).

+I think comfy loungewear is an excellent gift, and I'm obsessed with the joggers from Gap.
+They're incredibly soft, and if I'm at home, I'm wearing these.
+Clothing-wise I think the new Universal Thread line at Target is really cute.
+And anything from Madewell is sure to be a hit.
+I love browsing their accessories section for gift ideas this time of year.

+I'm not big into jewelry these days, but my favorite Etsy shop for simple, minimal jewelry is Mia & Mac.
+I bought my sister one of their initial necklaces a few years ago and it's one of her favorites.